 Step 3: This cooking method always works

-There are various ways to cook a chicken breast indoors but this tutorial specifically focuses using the hob; you can use a large frying pan, griddle pan or saucepan.
+There are various ways to cook a chicken breast indoors but this tutorial specifically focuses on using the hob; you can use a large frying pan, griddle pan, or saucepan.

 Step 4: Use A Meat Thermometer (optional)

 If you are batch cooking at a frequent pace, I highly recommend that you get into the habit of using a meat thermometer which can help you cook the perfect chicken breast, as well as being on the safe side.